 Goal 4: Internationalization and Global Engagement (10.26%)

 With an ascent to national leadership, Jimma University College of agriculture and Veterinary Medicine has set its sights beyond the nation and seeks to become a globally recognized institution of higher education.
 It is famous for its international collaborative spirit and through years of successful international collaborations in a variety of fields, an environment conducive to international academic exchange has been created.
-In the strategic plan of 2021- 2020, the university has made a good track record of attracting national and international collaborators on joint research and publication activities, staff exchange for research and technology transfer, services to the community, and capacity building activities in areas such as health, agriculture, engineering, education, and others.
+In the strategic plan of 2016- 2020, the college has made a good track record of attracting national and international collaborators on joint research and publication activities, staff exchange for research and technology transfer, services to the community, and capacity building activities in areas agriculture, veterinary medicine and others.

-Most Jimma University’s international collaborators were from the USA (353 institutions), Europe (667 institutions), Africa (223 institutions), India (518 institutions), Middle East (162 institutions), and Latin America (79 institutions).
-JU’s internationalization practices and collaboration with different organizations extends to joint research publication activities accordingly one thousand three hundred seventy (1,370) co-authored publications that account for 50.3 of the total publications were recorded in the past five years.
+The college is one of the major contributors to Jimma University’s international collaborators, which includes from the USA (353 institutions), Europe (667 institutions), Africa (223 institutions), India (518 institutions), Middle East (162 institutions), and Latin America (79 institutions).
+It is also one of the major contributors next to health to the JU’s internationalization practices and collaboration with different organizations extends to joint research publication activities accordingly one thousand three hundred seventy (1,370) co-authored publications that account for 50.3 of the total publications recorded in the past five years.

-Key national institutions which have a strong collaboration with JU as a general and in case of college of agriculture and veterinary medicine particularly were identified namely, the Ethiopian Human Rights Commission, Armauer Hansen Research Institute, Ministry of Science and Technology (MoST), Ethiopian Institute of Agricultural Research (EIAR), Nature and Biodiversity Conservation Union (NABU), Ethiopian Biodiversity Institute (EBI), Plan International Ethiopia, Ministry of Water, Irrigation and Electricity, Addis Ababa University, Haramaya University and others.
+Key national institutions which have a strong collaboration with JU as a general and college of agriculture and veterinary medicine in particular are: the Ethiopian Human Rights Commission, Armauer Hansen Research Institute, Ministry of Science and Technology (MoST), Ethiopian Institute of Agricultural Research (EIAR), Nature and Biodiversity Conservation Union (NABU), Ethiopian Biodiversity Institute (EBI), Plan International Ethiopia, Ministry of Water, Irrigation and Electricity, Addis Ababa University, Haramaya University and others.
 It has also institutional relationships and co-operation with universities and research institutions in other parts of the world.

 Even though the university and college have been devoting in national and international engagements, performances of most activities were overlooked, disconnected, and not properly reported.
 The next Strategic Plan should take into consideration the new directive from the University which clearly defines internationalization goal in JU; dispelling previous confusion as to what areas clearly fail under the umbrella term, and calls for structural changes to realize the plan.
 Through the dissemination of high quality scholarly and research output globally, renowned international journals and other venues, Jimma University college of Agriculture and Veterinary Medicine (JUCAVM) national/global recognition is sure to increase in the coming 10years.